spacemeat/humon/README.md

         }
     }

-The `@` syntax is an *annotation*.
+The `@` syntax is an *metatag*.
 We'll discuss that, but for now just think of it as a certain kind of metadata.
 Not all Humon source texts will use them.

 Using the APIs is straightforward.
 To get the image's (x, y) extents above, we might invoke the following in C: